Our Website Design Methodology

 For your site to be found by search engines, it must be built properly with minimal code and a search engine friendly structure.
 It must also use key words and phrases efficiently to ensure the highest possible rankings.
 We create new sites with Search Engine Optimization (SEO) in mind and can analyze an existing site for optimization and suggest code and key word changes.

-To adhere to Web standards, the site needs to be designed around the premise of loading as quickly as possible.
+To adhere to Web standards, your website needs to be designed around the premise of loading as quickly as possible.
 To achieve this, we ensure a strong text base because text loads very quickly.
 When photographs or images are used, we optimize them to ensure they load as quickly as possible.
+We often see amateur sites using very large images that download very slowly.
+Small, optimized images are even more important on mobile devices when your potential customer is using up their alloted bandwidth.

 Design is much more than complimentary color schemes.
 Good design includes user-friendliness and ease of navigation.
-We use “don’t make me think” methodology to provide users with easy-to-find information with the least possible clicks.
-If users have to search and run into “dead-ends”, they will leave the site.
-A web site must be streamlined and concise, with a professional, business-like look.
+We use "don’t make me think" methodology to provide users with easy-to-find information with the least possible clicks.
+If users have to search and run into “dead-ends”, they will leave your site.
+A website must be streamlined and concise, with a professional, business-like look.

 A clear view of information and ease of navigation around the site is paramount in relation to finding specific information.
 To provide major benefit to users, information must be easily found and presented in such a way as to encourage use.
 In addition, the site must be designed so information can be quickly and easily updated.